-October is National Pizza Month and I am thrilled to be joining other bloggers for Perfect Pizzas Week, be sure to check out all of the fantastic pizza creations at the end of the post!
+October is National Pizza Month and I am thrilled to be joining other bloggers for Perfect Pizzas Week.

-When the weekend comes, a Chicago style deep dish pizza recipe hits the spot.
+When the weekend comes, a Chicago-style deep dish pizza recipe hits the spot.
 It’s time for delicious cheesy goodness, pepperoni, sausage, and favorite toppings.
-Take this deep dish to the park, a ball game picnic, a potluck, or eat it in front of your favorite show.
+Take this deep dish to the park, a ball game picnic, or a potluck, or eat it in front of your favorite show.

 Butter Crust Pizza Dough

 This butter crust pizza dough recipe makes you look like a pizzeria chef!
 We’re all busy, and if you need to make your time in the kitchen count, this is the recipe for you.
 It’s two meals: eat one now and save the other for later!
 And this recipe is easy enough for a beginner!